 Here’s how to do that, step-by-step.

-Step 2: Pour out the remaining starter from the jar into a clean measuring cup or bowl.
-It’s best not to scrape the sides of the jar when you do this so that you don’t add more moldy bits to the little bit of surviving starter you have, but you can scrape the bottom if you need to.
+Pour out the remaining starter from the jar into a clean measuring cup or bowl.
+It’s best not to scrape the sides of the jar when you do this so that you don’t add more moldy bits to the surviving starter you have, but you can scrape the bottom if you need to.

-Step 6: Repeat the same process with a second cup of flour and sufficient water.
-Leave it out for another 4-6 hours to get those microbes really active and happy again.
-After this stage, and if your starter is really salvageable, you should see bubbles all the way through it again.
+Repeat the same process with another cup of flour and sufficient water.
+Leave it out for another 4-6 hours to get those microbes active and happy again.
+If your starter is salvageable, you should see bubbles all the way through it again after this.

 If your starter just looks like a thin paste with no bubbles or other signs of fermentation, you probably need to make a fresh homemade sourdough starter.